 Individuals who have held Military Health Care Occupations may achieve advanced placement into the Associate Degree in Nursing program if they provide adequate documentation of education and experience equivalent to and/or exceeding the NR75.1A course requirements and learning outcomes.
-Candidates for advanced placement must have their educational records and experience individually evaluated by the Associate Dean of the ADN program.
-If the Associate Dean determines that prior education and experience meet equivalency requirements, the candidate will be offered the opportunity to complete a challenge exam, dosage calculation exam and skills competency evaluation for the NR75.2A fundamentals course.
-Successful candidates will be granted advanced placement at the level the Associate Dean determines is appropriate based on education, experience, and successful completion of advanced placement testing.
+Candidates for advanced placement must have their educational records and experience individually evaluated by the Director of the ADN program.
+If the Director determines that prior education and experience meet equivalency requirements, the candidate will be offered the opportunity to complete a challenge exam, dosage calculation exam and skills competency evaluation for the NR75.2A fundamentals course.
+Successful candidates will be granted advanced placement at the level the Director determines is appropriate based on education, experience, and successful completion of advanced placement testing.
 In order to be eligible for advanced placement consideration, the candidate must meet the following requirements:

 - Applicants must meet all general entrance requirements of the Associate Degree Nursing Program, including completion of course prerequisites and achieving the minimum accepted score on the Test of Essential Academic Skills (ATI TEAS).